-Conduct a 30-day public comment period to receive comments from citizens, public organizations, other interested parties and stakeholders.
-The 30-day comment period will be advertised in the Portland newspaper prior to its commencement.
-Translation services for non-English speaking persons will be made available as requested.
-A 30 -day public comment period will be held for each subsequent Annual Action Plan and Consolidated Annual Performance and Evaluation Report.
+.
 Citizens, public agencies and other interested parties will also have access to records relating to the City’s Consolidated Plan, proposed activities and the use of funding over the previous five years.
-Records are available at the Housing and Neighborhood Service, Room 312 City Hall, 389 Congress Street.
+Records are available at the Housing and Community Development office, Room 312 City Hall, 389 Congress Street.

-Translation services for non-English speaking persons will be made available as requested.
-It is the City’s policy to provide any and all reasonable accommodations for its disabled or non-English speaking citizens to access any materials, presentations, or locations relative to City programs.
-The City is fully prepared to provide translation services for the Plan and all programs subject to this Plan.
-For example, last year at the request of a citizen we had the housing rehab program translated into Cantonese.
-Reasonable accommodations also include a format accessible to persons with disabilities, upon request (e.g., providing oral, Braille, electronic, or large print copies for the visually impaired; and delivering copies to the homebound.
+Translation and interpretation services for non-English speaking persons will be made available for materials or meetings upon request.
+It is the City’s policy to provide any and all reasonable accommodations for its disabled or non-English speaking citizens to access any materials, presentations, or locations relative to City programs, including providing oral, Braille, electronic, or large print copies of materials for the visually impaired; and delivering copies of materials to the homebound.
+Such requests can be made by contacting the Housing and Community Development division at City Hall, Room 312, 389 Congress Street, or by calling (207) 874-8731, TTY: (207) 874-8936.

 h.
 Technical Assistance

-The City’s Department of Planning and Urban Development (HCD Division) offers technical assistance to any organization, agency or individual serving or interested in serving low income neighborhoods and persons for the purpose of developing proposals to request funding under Housing and Community Development programs and activities.
-The Housing and Community Development Program Manager spends a considerable amount of time providing Technical Assistance to applicants and currently funded programs.
-Technical assistance is available upon request from the Department at City Hall, Room 312, 389 Congress Street, or by calling 874-8731.
+The City’s Housing and Community Development division provides technical assistance to any organization, agency or individual serving or interested in serving low income neighborhoods and persons for the purpose of developing proposals to request funding under Housing and Community Development programs and activities.
+Technical assistance is available upon request from the Department at City Hall, Room 312, 389 Congress Street, or by calling (207) 874-8731.

 i.
 Comments and Complaints